Madahva/My-learning-area/Notes/Front-end/4) React/React Main Concepts.md

 Hooks **don’t** work inside classes.
 But you can use them instead of writing classes.

+To use a React hook, we need to import it from the React module.

 ### useState

 `useState` is a Hook that lets you add React state to function components.

+`useState()` creates a piece of state for a component, and its only parameter determines the _initial value_ of that state.
+It returns two things: the state, and a function that can be used to update the state later.

 - The only argument to the `useState()` Hook is the initial state.
 - It returns a pair of values: the _current state_ and a _function_ that updates it.